 Cory didn’t reply, he knew full well she hadn’t.

 Thumbs under the straps over his shoulders, Cory adjusted the heavy load of his backpack as he caught up to his family.

 “What’s up with you today?”
 Molly asked as they followed their parents and several other backpackers they had met with along the track.

 From the moment he had woken that morning, Cory had been moody and distant.
-His hearing had amplified to a point where even the ants scurrying for food before the rainfall had bothered him.
+His hearing had amplified to a point where even the ants scurrying for food before the rainfall bothered him.
 But he couldn't share this with Molly.
-And it wasn’t just his hearing that'd increased.
+And it wasn’t his hearing that had increased.
 His eyesight had gained a magnification that allowed him to see those ants in perfect detail on the trees –even from metres away.

 “Don’t know," Cory replied, "Tired maybe.
 Like my bones want to jump out of my skin.”

 “Are you coming down with something?
 You should tell Mum and Dad.”

 “I’ll be fine, there’s not much they can do while we’re stuck in the middle of a national park.”